deniseyu/mind-the-code/ruby-installation-guide.md

 https://www.ruby-lang.org/en/downloads/

 Run ```ruby -v``` in your Terminal to make sure that Ruby exists locally!
 You may have to restart your Terminal.
+(If it is successfully installed, it will tell you which version.)

 Now run ```gem install bundler```.
 Bundler is a tool to help manage Ruby Gems, which are small libraries that can be ported onto any Ruby application to get additional functionality with ease.